Phibro Animal Health: History

-In 2003, the company changed its name from Phillip Brothers Chemicals to Phibro Animal Health.
+In 2003, the company changed its name from Philipp Brothers Chemicals to Phibro Animal Health.

 In 2009, the company acquired Baltzell US mineral nutrition business and ABIC Laboratories, a vaccine maker from Israel.

 In 2014, Phibro Animal Health held an initial public offering and became listed on the Nasdaq.

 In 2018, the company established a biotech facility in Sligo, Ireland producing animal health vaccines.
 It became the company's first manufacturing plant in Europe.